kevcodeus/MCQ/test3.md

 **Answer: B) The slow influx of Ca2+ in the cardiac muscle**

-**Q250: Complement proteins bind to the surface of microbes already coated with antibodies, and release chemicals that attract phagocytes to the scene - this is known as:**
+**Q250: Complement proteins bind to the surface of microbes already coated with antibodies, and release chemicals that attract phagocytes to the scene :**
-A) Chemotaxis
+A) True
-B) Opsonization
+B) False
-C) Diapedesis
-D) Phagocytosis

-**Answer: A) Chemotaxis**
+**Answer: A) True**

 **Q251: How many costal facets does a thoracic vertebra have in total?**
 A) 2